Lamden/docs/docs/dapps.md

 #### Only sent when wallet is unlocked

-All transactions of the dApp can be processed only in unlocked wallet.
-If you sign out from the wallet the dapp will return a error.
+All transactions of the dApp can be processed only in the unlocked wallet.
+If you sign out from the wallet, the dapp will return an error.

 ### dApp can use this to check the TAU balance of it from the masternode

-Among all available functions that lamden-js provide there is a function that allow to check the balance of your account.
+Among all available functions that lamden-js provide, there is a function that allows to check the balance of your account.

 ```javascript
 getCurrencyBalance(vk)